 Thank you for taking an interest in FPC!
 We are a welcoming Unitarian Universalist congregation located in the heart of Stow at 353 Great Road.
 We invite you to visit our church and learn what we have to offer you as a place to explore and develop fellowship, community, and spirituality.

-You can learn even more about our church over on the About FPC page.
+You can learn even more about our church over on the About Us page.

-When you arrive, Joleen Sullivan, our Membership Development Coordinator, will be available to answer questions about our congregation.
-Please sign our guest book in the vestibule (the small room just inside the front doors) to be contacted with more information.
+When you arrive, please sign our guest book in the vestibule (the small room just inside the front doors) to be contacted with more information.
 An usher will hand you an order of service and can direct you to the nursery if you have a very young child.
 Babies and toddlers are also welcome to stay during the service.
-School aged children are also welcome to stay for the service, or join the rest of the youth in the Religious Education classes.
+School aged children are also welcome to stay for the service, or join the rest of the youth in our Religious Education classes.

 What people wear to Sunday services varies, but we are generally pretty casual.
 A few dress up, some come in jeans.

 Coffee Hour follows each of our services in Fellowship Hall where you can meet and chat with some of our members and friends.
-There you will find the newcomers table, where you can learn more about our faith and congregation.
+There you will find the Newcomers Table, where you can learn more about our faith and congregation with a member of the Membership Committee.

-In addition to our Sunday services, we hold monthly evening Vesper services.
+In addition to our Sunday services, we often hold evening Vesper services, usually once every other month on at Thursday at 6:45 PM.
 These are quieter, theme-based services designed to be a nice, quiet ending to a busy day.

 Exploring the First Parish Church of Stow and Acton (FPC)

 If you are you interested in learning more about our church, or you have questions about Unitarian Universalism, we can provide the answers in our Newcomers Coffee Hour.
-These are held in the Parlor, usually one Sunday per month following the church service.
-This is a wonderful opportunity to meet our Interim Minister, Tracey Robinson-Harris, and to ask her any questions you might have about our religion or FPC.
-Extended child care will be offered during this time.
+These are held in the Parlor (behind the Sanctuary), usually one Sunday per month following the church service.
+This is a wonderful opportunity to meet our Minister, Dr. Cynthia Landrum, and to ask her any questions you might have about our religion or FPC.
+Extended child care will be available during this time.